Infographic illustrating the connection between the oral microbiome in the mouth and overall gut health.

 2. How does the oral microbiome affect gut health?

-Oral bacteria, enzymes, and metabolites travel downstream, regulating pH, mucosal signalling, immune tone, and upper-GI colonization (Schmidt et al., 2019).
+Oral bacteria, enzymes, and metabolites travel downstream, regulating pH, mucosal signaling, immune tone, and upper-GI colonization (Schmidt et al., 2019).

 3. Can oral dysbiosis cause digestive symptoms?